Self-Strengthening Movement: Ili Crisis and Sino-French War

 During the Ili crisis when Qing China threatened to go to war against Russia over the Russian occupation of Ili, the British officer Charles George Gordon was sent to China by Britain to advise China on military options against Russia should a potential war break out between China and Russia.
 The Qing dynasty forced Russia to hand over disputed territory in the Treaty of Saint Petersburg (1881), in what was widely seen by the west as a diplomatic victory for the Qing.
 Russia acknowledged that Qing China potentially posed a serious military threat.
 The Russians observed the Chinese building up their arsenal of modern weapons during the Ili crisis, the Chinese bought thousands of rifles from Germany.
-In 1880 massive amounts of military equipment and rifles were shipped via boats to China from Antwerp as China purchased torpedoes, artillery, and 260 modern rifles from Europe.
+In 1880 massive amounts of military equipment and rifles were shipped via boats to China from Antwerp as China purchased torpedoes, artillery, and 260,260 modern rifles from Europe.
 Compared to Russian controlled areas, more benefits were given to the Muslim Kirghiz on the Chinese controlled areas.
 Russian settlers fought against the Muslim nomadic Kirghiz, which led the Russians to believe that the Kirghiz would be a liability in any conflict against China.
 The Muslim Kirghiz were sure that in an upcoming war China would defeat Russia.
 Russian sinologists, the Russian media, threat of internal rebellion, the pariah status inflicted by the Congress of Berlin, the negative state of the Russian economy all led Russia to concede and negotiate with China in St Petersburg, and return most of Ili to China.

-The Huai Army was able to match up against the French forces in combat on Taiwan, during the Sino-French war.
-When the French attempted to seize Taiwan's Keelung forts, and attack near Tamsui, they were beaten back by the Huai soldiers.
+The Huai Army was able to match up against the French forces in combat on Taiwan, during the Sino-French War.
+When the French attempted to seize Taiwan's Keelung forts, and attack near Tamsui, they were beaten back by Huai soldiers.
 The French were also beaten back at the Battle of Bang Bo and Battle of Phu Lam Tao, causing sufficient embarrassment to the French government that it ended the Prime Minister's career, and the Chamber of Deputies was only three votes short of a withdrawal from Vietnam.